SageMSK/Simple-React-Starter/README.md

 > npm run dev
 ```

-This boilerplate is able to support both CSS and SASS files.
+This boilerplate supports both CSS and SASS files.
 It's your choice.
-It also has basic eslint recommendation setting and extra react linting.
+It also has basic eslint recommendation setting and extra react linting as well.

-In order to run/check linting:
+In order to run eslint:

 ```
 > npm run lint